 In 2014, we took steps that have enabled us to act as an underwriter in public offerings and other distributions of securities in order to buttress our Financial Advisory business.
 If we act as an underwriter, we may incur losses and be subject to reputational harm to the extent that, for any reason, we are unable to sell securities we purchased as an underwriter at the anticipated price levels.
 In addition, if we act as an underwriter, we may also be subject to liability for material misstatements or omissions in prospectuses and other offering documents relating to offerings we underwrite.
 In such cases, any indemnification provisions in the applicable underwriting agreement may not be available to us or may not be sufficient to protect us against losses arising from such liability.
 Operational risk in connection with any offering we underwrite could arise in the form of errors, deficiencies or noncompliance and also could expose us to risk.
-In addition, through indemnification provisions in our agreement with our clearing organization, customer trading and other activities may expose us to off-balance sheet credit risk.
+In addition, indemnification provisions in our agreement with our clearing organization, customer trading and other activities may expose us to off-balance sheet credit risk.
 Securities may have to be purchased or sold at prevailing market prices in the event a customer fails to settle a trade on its original terms.
 We seek to manage the risks associated with underwriting and customer trading activities through screening, internal review and trading procedures and processes, but such procedures and processes may not be effective in all cases.

-Our investment style in our Asset Management business, including the mix of asset classes and investment strategies comprising our AUM, may underperform other investment approaches, which may result in significant client or asset departures, or a reduction in AUM.
+Our investment style in our Asset Management business, including the mix of asset classes and investment strategies comprising our AUM, may underperform or generate less demand than other investment approaches, which may result in significant client or asset departures, or a reduction in AUM.

 Even when securities prices are rising generally, performance can be affected by investment style and mix of asset classes.
 For example, many of the equity investment strategies in our Asset Management business share a common investment orientation towards relative value investing.
 We believe this style tends to outperform the market in some market environments and underperform it in others.
 In particular, a prolonged growth environment may cause some of our investment strategies to go out of favor with some clients, advisors, consultants or third-party intermediaries.
 In addition, all of our investment strategies are actively managed strategies which seek to outperform relative to a benchmark or generate an absolute return.
-Trends toward passively managed investment strategies may adversely affect demand for our strategies or result in fee pressure on our business overall.
+Management fees for actively managed strategies tend to be higher than those charged for passively managed strategies.
+The perception that actively managed strategies have, on average, underperformed relative to passively managed strategies over time, combined with greater pressure on clients to acquire asset management services at lower costs, has contributed to increased trends toward passively managed investment strategies.
+This, in turn may adversely affect demand for our strategies or result in fee pressure on our business overall.
 In combination with poor performance relative to peers, changes in personnel, extensive periods in particular market environments or other difficulties, the underperformance of our investment style may result in significant client or asset departures or a reduction in AUM.